recumbent/promotion-engine/README.md

 ## Progressing from can I apply?

 If the promotion can be applied then we care about the new price for those items, so we want a function that returns if its been applied and the total for the promoted items.
 First pass is just return the single promotion value instead of true/false

+## Stuck

+At this point I can detect if I should apply and I can return the amount for a single pass of the promotion.

+The question here is how to progress to the next step - i.e. _what_ is the next step.

+So another leap, I want to get the value of applied promotion and then to remove the items from the basket - which means I want to return a tuple (appliedTotal, remainingBasket)

+That is my promotion function maps from a basket, to a total and a basket.
+If the promotion does not apply the total is zero and the basket is unchanged.